As the name indicates, this is a Les Paul “style” guitar. I’m building this in honor of my son Jake.

 Jake loved the whole warrior ethos and hoped someday to train in traditional Japanaese budo, or warrior arts.
 I used to train when Jake was younger, and he enjoyed working through several kata with me that I taught to him down in my basement where I had a small training area.
 I gifted him with a non-sharp katana for practice when he was young, and when he got older I also gifted him with a fully sharp katana.
 Those that attended his memorial service saw that sword on the table along with his guitar.
 The sword currently resides on the wall above the container in which I keep his ashes.

-Anyway, I will be inlaying the headstock of this guitar with the kanji characters for “Bushido” which translates to “way of the warrior” and was the core code of the Samurai.
+Anyway, I will be inlaying the headstock of this guitar with the kanji characters for “Bushido” which translates to “way of the warrior” and was the core code of the Samurai, and a large inlay on the back of the body of a Samurai wielding a katana.

 Lets begin, shall we?